Smoking, chronic pancreatitis, obesity, and exposure to certain chemicals are risk factors for pancreatic cancer.

-To confirm the diagnosis of pancreatic cancer, a doctor may obtain a sample of the pancreas for examination under a microscope (biopsy) by inserting a needle through the skin using CT or an ultrasound scan Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs ( see also Ultrasonography).
-An ultrasound scan can show the size and shape of many organs, such as the liver and... read more as a guide.
+To confirm the diagnosis of pancreatic cancer, a doctor may obtain a sample of the pancreas for examination under a microscope (biopsy) by inserting a needle through the skin using CT or an ultrasound scan Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs (see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and pancreas... read more as a guide.
 However, this approach sometimes misses the tumor.
 The same approach may be used to obtain a biopsy sample from the liver to look for cancer that has spread from the pancreas.
 If the results of these tests are normal but the doctor still strongly suspects adenocarcinoma, the pancreas may be evaluated surgically.

-Endoscopic retrograde cholangiopancreatography ( see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography Understanding Endoscopic Retrograde Cholangiopancreatography ) is another test that may be done.
+Endoscopic retrograde cholangiopancreatography (see figure ) is another test that may be done for people who have jaundice.
 Blood tests are also done.